 Look for kibbles that have prebiotic fibers and probiotic ingredients to assist with their digestive systems.
 Both the Goldendoodle and Bernedoodle are known to have sensitive tummies, so an easy-to-digest formula is advised for these two.

 They are also both known to be greedy doggies, so be sure to keep an eye on their weight and monitor their treat intake.
 Healthy snacks, such as carrots, are known to keep hunger pangs at bay for insatiable pups.

 Remember that with the rise in popularity comes the increase of puppy mills and backstreet breeders.
-They do not care about the health of their puppies, and will not breed healthy adults.
+They do not care about the health of their puppies and will not breed healthy adults.
 So, please do not be tempted to risk your pup’s health by saving a few hundred dollars.

-Overall, there are more similarities between the Goldendoodle and the Bernedoodle than there are differences.
+Overall, there are more similarities between these two mixes than there are differences.
 But some differences set them apart from one another and will help some families to choose.
 If you are after a bigger and more protective pooch, then the Bernedoodle is the better choice for you.
 If you are seeking a more sociable or smaller pooch, then the Goldendoodle is the dog for you.

 Either way, they are both fantastic family pets, and everyone will fall head over heels in love with them.
 Just be sure to give them everything that they need, and they will return the favor with lots of doodle kisses and cuddles.